mrcodeswildride/tile-puzzle/README.md

 # tile-puzzle

-This is a tile puzzle written in HTML, CSS, and JavaScript.
+Tile puzzle written in HTML, CSS, and JavaScript.

 Play this game at [tilepuzzle.mrcodeswildride.com](https://tilepuzzle.mrcodeswildride.com/).
 Learn how to make this game at [mrcodeswildride.com](https://www.mrcodeswildride.com/).